Percy Rules

 - Vet record tube (if required)

-- Sturdy sled (no sprint sleds allowed)
+- Sturdy mid-distance or long-distance sled (no sprint sleds allowed)

-- SPOT device provided by race organizers
+- Tracking device as supplied provided by race organizers

 Penalty for Missing Gear: Each missing item will result in a 1-hour penalty added to the musher’s total race time.
 Teams missing essential gear will not be allowed to start until all required items are present.
+Gear will aslo be checked in Forty Mile.

 -